multiversx/mx-docs/docs/developers/setup-local-testnet.md

 ## Test (development) wallets

-The development wallets are minted at genesis of the localnet and their keys (both PEM files and Wallet JSON files) can be found in `~/multiversx-sdk/testwallets/latest/users`.
+The development wallets **are minted at the genesis of the localnet** and their keys (both PEM files and Wallet JSON files) can be found in `~/multiversx-sdk/testwallets/latest/users`.

 :::caution
 These wallets (Alice, Bob, Carol, ..., Mike) **are publicly known** - they should only be used for development and testing purpose.